-Main article photo by: Sendi Smoljo Photo
+Main article photo by: Slaven Radolovic

 The city of Pula is more than 3,000 years old and was built on a hill Kaštel.
 That was the original village, Histra.
 Today there is nothing left of these prehistoric ruins, except a round shape of two major city streets.
-Real history of the city began with the Romans.
+The real history of the city began with the Romans.
 The official name of the city was Colonia Pietas Iulia Pola, and had all the functions and buildings typical for Roman settlement.
 At the time of people's migrations in the 7th century, Pula's surrounding area became inhabited by Slavs and Croats.

 After 1331, Pula became the property of Venetians which showed no interest in the economic development of the city because it was the most important port as a transit point on the way from Venice along the Adriatic coast to the Levant.
-The outbreaks of the plague in the 14th century, as well as endemic malaria and other diseases, drastically reduced the population so at the end of 17th century, Pula counted 600 inhabitants only.
-However, in the period of Humanism and Renaissance, Pula's ancient monuments have become widely known in European cultural circles, so many artists and builders of 16th, 17th and 18th century lived in Pula drawing and describing the Roman buildings that served as model of architecture from the Renaissance to Classicism.
+The outbreaks of the plague in the 14th century, as well as endemic malaria and other diseases, drastically reduced the population So, at the end of 17th century, Pula counted 600 inhabitants only.
+However, in the period of Humanism and Renaissance, Pula's ancient monuments have become widely known in European cultural circles, so many artists and builders of the 16th, 17th and 18th century lived in Pula drawing and describing the Roman buildings that served as a model of architecture from the Renaissance to Classicism.
 After the fall of Venice, Istria and Pula came under the Austrian crown.

 Photo by: Zoran Burazerović